Artworks,

 Comfywear & Totes

-In addition to our artworks, gifts and homewares, Marlu Galleries artist and CEO, Ian Matheson, has created 'Marlu' products - great for yourself, for a gift or souvenir of your trip to Glenelg.
-The Marlu Galleries Glenelg Foreshore shop also now stocks the Clothing the Gaps range of products.
+In addition to our artworks, gifts and homewares, Marlu Galleries artist and CEO, Ian Matheson, has created 'Tide & Totem' and 'MG' products - great for yourself, for a gift or souvenir of your trip to Glenelg.
+The Marlu Galleries Glenelg shop also now stocks the Clothing the Gaps range of products.

 View of Glenelg Beach from our Marlu Foreshore Gallery at Glenelg